Del Taco: 1990s

-In 1990, Kevin K. Moriarty joined Del Taco as CEO, soon becoming the owner of the brand in conjunction with his management team.
-His team launched efforts to grow the brand's image while improving the total customer experience.
+Kevin K. Moriarty joined Del Taco as CEO in 1990 and soon became owner of the brand in conjunction with his management team.
+His team launched efforts to expand the Del Taco image while improving the total customer experience.

 In 1992, Del Taco recaptured exclusive rights to its name from W. R. Grace and Company, and was able to expand outside of California.
 Del Taco launched a $14 million program to redesign its restaurant exteriors, kitchens and corporate logo.
 The company presented its Concept 2000 restaurant design, and in August 1992 introduced its new logo.
 In place of the orange and blue sunset, there was a yellow sun that rose over green mountains against a red background.
 These colors represented the primary ingredients of Del Taco food: cheese, lettuce, and tomatoes.
 Later that year, executives announced plans to expand the chain to 500 stores by 1995, and to add another 225 by 2000.
 The first new markets it sought were Las Vegas, Nevada; St. Louis, Missouri; and the Northeast Corridor.

-Del Taco filed for protection in 1993 under Chapter 11 in U.S. Bankruptcy Court.
+In 1993, Del Taco filed for protection under mChapter 11 in U.S. Bankruptcy Court.
 Although renovations were made to keep Del Taco profitable, the company continued to pay rent on several unprofitable outlets that had been closed.
 They also attempted to negotiate lease reductions on other high-cost sites.
 Also, Del Taco had been sued for $3 million by a former supplier.
 This was settled out of court.

-From 1994 through 1998, Del Taco shrank and then grew.
-Although the company signed a deal to open 15 franchise stores in the Northeast with many more in the Southeast, the chain was not near the goals publicized earlier.
-In 1995, Del Taco had 300 stores instead of growing to 500 stores.
+From 1994 through 1998, Del Taco shrank and then grew; although the company signed a deal to open 15 franchise stores in the Northeast with many more in the Southeast, the chain was not near the goals publicized earlier.
+By 1995, Del Taco had 300 stores instead of the projected 500.
 The chain began to prosper in 1997 when total sales reached an estimated $250 million.
 By December 1998, Del Taco had 325 stores in 12 states.